Words by Simon Difford

 The name Turf Club refers to the gentlemen's clubs of the late 1800s - early 1900s which operated as a combined restaurant, bar, meeting place and gambling den for the gentleman of the day.
 Captains of industry and the aristocracy have always liked horse racing, and where folk gather to watch racing there is bound to be betting.
 Many a 'turf accountant' (bookmaker) frequented such clubs and many a Turf Cocktail was consumed.

-One of the most famous of these gentlemen's clubs, The Turf Club, stood at the corner of Madison Avenue and 26th Street in New York.
-The building, Jerome Mansion, was a building with some pedigree, being the former home of Lady Randolph Churchill, the American mother of Winston Churchill - a man I suspect would have appreciated a well-made Turf Club cocktail.
+One of the most famous of these gentlemens' clubs, The Turf Club, stood at the corner of Madison Avenue and 26th Street in New York City.
+The building, Jerome Mansion, had pedigree, being the former home of Lady Randolph Churchill, the American mother of Winston Churchill - a man I suspect would have appreciated a well-made Turf Club cocktail.

-There are several versions of the Turf Club Cocktail - extracts from vintage cocktail books over the decades (shown in chronological order below) record how this drink evolved.
+There are several versions of the Turf Club Cocktail - extracts from vintage cocktail books over the decades (in chronological order below) record how this drink evolved.